Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks

 \subsection{Plan of the paper}

 The structure of the paper is as follows.
-Section \ref{sec:mod_and_bundle} reviews from \cite{BCT1} the definition and properties of the moduli space of open graded $r$-spin disks and the Witten bundle~$\mathcal{W}$.
-In Section \ref{sec:bc}, we define the canonical boundary conditions; this section, and in particular the key Proposition~\ref{prop:pointwise_positivity}, is the heart of the geometric construction of the paper.
-Equipped with this construction, we give the definition of the intersection numbers and several basic sample calculations.
-We prove topological recursion relations satisfied by the open $r$-spin intersection numbers in Section \ref{sec:recursions}.
+Section~\ref{sec:mod_and_bundle} reviews from \cite{BCT1} the definition and properties of the moduli space of open graded $r$-spin disks and the Witten bundle~$\mathcal{W}$.
+In Section \ref{sec:bc}, we define the canonical boundary conditions and give the definition of the open $r$-spin intersection numbers.
+We prove topological recursion relations satisfied by these intersection numbers in Section \ref{sec:recursions}.
 Using this result, in Section~\ref{section:open numbers and GD hierarchy} we prove Theorems~\ref{thm:main},~\ref{theorem:primary numbers}, and~\ref{thm:open-closed}, and we derive open string and dilaton equations for the open $r$-spin intersection numbers.
-In Section \ref{sec:high_genus}, we give a prediction for the behavior of open $r$-spin theory in higher genus, and provide evidence for its correctness.
-The last section details the construction of boundary conditions for the definition of the intersection numbers.
-The definitions and conventions regarding multisections are contained in the appendix.
+In the last section, we detail the construction of boundary conditions for the definition of the intersection numbers.